🔼The name Jordan in the Bible

 Although in certain times of the year the Jordan could be a formidable natural barrier for advancing armies, the Aramean general Naaman thought it a ridiculous trickle compared to Abanah and Pharpar, the rivers of Damascus (2 Kings 10:12).
 Though relatively small, the Jordan was still somewhat of a natural barrier, and the inheritance of Judah was the most protected of all the tribes.
 The northern and Transjordanian tribes were picked off by the Assyrians, while the kingdom of Judah lasted a good century and a half longer, until the Babylonians conquered it in 586 BC.
 Ezekiel's ideal and restored Israel, consisting of all twelve tribes, was situated entirely west of the Jordan (Ezekiel 47:18).

-The Jordan is also frequently mentioned in the Greek New Testament (spelled Ιορδανης, Iordanes), but mostly in relation to the ministry of John the Baptist, who was (portentously) working on the east bank of the Jordan, and his subsequent baptizing of Jesus (John 1:28, John 10:40).
+The Jordan is also frequently mentioned in the Greek New Testament (spelled Ιορδανης, Iordanes), but mostly in relation to the ministry of John the Baptist, who was (portentously) working on the east bank of the Jordan, and his subsequent baptizing of Jesus (John 1:28, 10:40).
+Altogether, the name Jordan occurs 15 times in the New Testament; see full concordance.

 🔼Etymology of the name Jordan